alt-romes/ghc-proposals/proposals/0000-splice-imports.rst

-The corollary is that, regardless of ``ExplicitStageImports``, using in a top-level splice a lift instance from module ``X`` implies ``X`` must necessarily be made available at both compile time and runtime.
+The corollary is that, regardless of ``ExplicitStageImports``, using in a top-level splice a lift instance from module ``X`` implies ``X`` must necessarily be made available at both compile time and runtime (this may not hold for *orphan* ``Lift`` instances).

 Proposed Change
 ---------------

-The key idea is that making programs level-correct guarantees a separation of imports into independent stages which enables the compiler to improve compilation according to our motivation.
+The key idea is that making programs level-correct requires us to distinguish modules needed for use at compile time vs for use at runtime, by using new *stage* imports.
+This distinction allows the compiler to segregate the modules and packages needed at compile-time from those needed at runtime, fullfilling our motivation.

-The key change necessary for level-correctness is to forbid identifiers *implicitly* being available at both compile-time and run-time in exchange for *explicitly* importing bindings for either one, the other or both.
+The core change necessary for level-correctness is to forbid identifiers *implicitly* being available at both compile-time and run-time in exchange for *explicitly* importing bindings for either one, the other or both.

-When the new language extension ``ExplicitStageImports`` is enabled, we **forbid**:
+When the new language extension ``NoImplicitStagePersistence`` is enabled, we **forbid**:

 * All bindings imported using the traditional ``import`` statement from occurring inside of top-level splices (and thus being used compile-time).
-* In its entirety, path-based cross stage persistence, thus forbidding traditional ``imports`` from being used within quotes.
+* Path-based cross stage persistence, thus forbidding traditional ``imported`` bindings from being used within quotes.

-Complementary, we **introduce** two new import modifiers to the import syntax:
+Conversely, ``ExplicitStageImports`` **introduces** two new import modifiers to the import syntax:
 ``splice`` and ``quote``.

 * A ``splice`` import of ``A`` will import all bindings of ``A`` to be used *only* at